dbca-wa/groveR/README.md

 [![DOI](https://zenodo.org/badge/307265420.svg)](https://doi.org/10.5281/zenodo.14676717)
 <!-- badges: end -->

-The goal of groveR is to …
+The goal of `groveR` is to bring together a standard work flow that utilises satellite data to monitor mangroves.
+It focuses on taking annual satellite data through a number of processing steps to produce useful vegetation cover and change metrics.

 ## Installation

-You can install the released version of groveR from [GitHub](https://github.com/dbca-wa) with:
+You can install the released version of `groveR` from [GitHub](https://github.com/dbca-wa) with:

 ``` r